The most important things to remember when claiming for a car accident:

 If you have been seriously injured as a result of a car crash, this may have myriad impacts on your life.
 You may no longer be able to work in your chosen profession, or take part in your hobbies.
 We will consider all of these factors when dealing with your claim, and be sensitive to your needs.

-Do you have to have a medical exam?
+Do I have to have a medical exam?

 Doctors may need to review your medical history for more serious claims.
 You can request that your medical history be kept private, providing you have a good case to do so.